a building - founders hall at dusk

 Degree Check

 Once your application for graduation is received, a degree check is prepared and sent to you and your advisor.
 The degree check summarizes how degree requirements have been satisfied and lists any remaining requirements.
-You are encouraged to contact the Office of the Registrar if you have any questions about your degree check or need an update on your progress towards your degree objective.
+You are encouraged to contact the Office of the Registrar if you have any questions about your degree check or need an update on your progress toward your degree objective.
 If graduation needs to be postponed, a Graduation Date Change Request form must be submitted to the Office of the Registrar.
 If the graduation date has already passed, a reapplication fee is charged.

 Program Variation